jlucktay/ansible-workbench/rpi-homelab/README.md

         - timezone
         - hostname
         - let `iptables` see bridged traffic
+        - update/install various packages
         - etc etc
       - the Avahi daemon
         - publish host details with mDNS to enable discovery
       - if the host has the `hc_ping` variable defined, adds a health check cron job with <https://healthchecks.io>
         where this `hc_ping` variable should be set to the UUID of a check
-      - add the Kubernetes `apt` repository and associated public signing key
+      - add the Docker and Kubernetes `apt` repositories and associated signing keys
+      - configure containerd to use the systemd driver for cgroups

 1. [Update Kubernetes packages](playbooks/update-kube-packages.yaml)